dotnet/roslyn/docs/compilers/CSharp/Nullability Public API Design Notes.md

 We briefly wandered down a thought experiment where we considered adding an `ITypeReference` API, which would contain an `ITypeSymbol` and a `Nullability`, plus potentially things like ref, custom modifiers, and other side car information we have today.
 This would be an *extremely* breaking change, requiring massive changes across the API surface area.
 It would also require revisiting an explicit design choice in the initial design of Roslyn.

+### A Single `Nullability` Enum for both lvalues and rvalues

+This proposal looked very similar to the current proposal, except there was only one public enum, `Nullability`, with possible values of `NotApplicable`, `NotComputed`, `Unknown`, `MaybeNull`, and `NotNull`
+After some work towards implementation, we felt that separating rvalue state and lvalue annotation would lead to an ultimately more useful API that was more maintainable and testable.